 The overall relative poverty rate is well simulated by EUROMOD with respect to SILC.
-Simulated elderly poverty rates are lower than reported in the data: it is likely that the main reason is due to the fact that the simulated Social Allowance for elderly is more generous than the one reported in the data.
+The differences are a bit larger with lower poverty lines.
+Simulated elderly poverty rates are lower than reported in the data: it is likely that the main reason is due to the fact that the simulated Social Allowance for elderly is more generous (and closer to administrative statistics) than the one reported in the data.

-Table 40.
-EUROMOD validation: poverty rates at different poverty lines, 2015
+Table 42.
+EUROMOD validation: poverty rates at different poverty lines, 2013